webdigga/divorce-coach/src/posts/new-you-before-the-new-year-train-as-a-divorce-breakup-coach.md

 ---
-title: "New You Before the New Year: Train as a Divorce & Breakup Coach!"
+title: "Start Fresh this New Year: Divorce & Breakup Coach Training!"
-seoTitle: Train to become a Breakup and Divorce Coach this New Year
+seoTitle: "Start Fresh this New Year: Divorce & Breakup Coach Training!"
-description: Become a Certified Breakup and Divorce Coach by The New Year
+description: New year, new you.
+Start your journey to become a Certified Breakup and Divorce Coach, achieving your certification by the New Year.
 date: 2024-11-14
 type: latestNews
 tags: